 Hank Willis Thomas’ work examines art, politics, commerce and justice

-An exhibit by contemporary artist Hank Willis Thomas is being shown throughout the country just when the work’s powerful message is most needed.
+An exhibit by contemporary artist Hank Willis Thomas is being shown throughout the country when its powerful message is needed most.

 The exhibit, Hank Willis Thomas: All Things Being Equal…, was shown in Portland, Oregon; then Bentonville, Arkansas; and is now headed to the Cincinnati Art Museum in Ohio.
 The show, scheduled for Sept.
 4-Nov.
 8, is the first comprehensive mid-career survey of the work of this influential artist.